Nefsen402/destam-dom/doc.md

 The lifetime of observers are undefined when used with destam-dom.
 Do not depend on an observer listener being added/removed for anything more than unregistering the listener when creating custom observers.

+One last note is that custom components also have access to the dom node they are about to be mounted to.
+This is passed as the fourth paramater after the mounted callback.
+This allows components to inspect dom state before they render.
+See `examples/context.js` for an example of this usage.

 ## Lists
 Destam can interpret arrays of items like a list of names.